Do You Try To Fall Asleep To A Dream Of Your Choice? That’s Dreamscaping

 Some people, when I asked them about their dreamscaping experiences, weren’t just dismissive of the concept; they were horrified.
 I was warned that by tampering with the fabric of my unconscious mind, I was exposing myself to "all sorts of horrors" — a thought that haunted me into the wee hours of the morning.

-When I express these concerns to Theresa, she is quick to reassure me that dreamscaping is and will always be a positive thing.
+When I express these concerns to Cheung, she is quick to reassure me that dreamscaping is and will always be a positive thing.

-"Planning or re-entering a dream is strongly advised for the simple reason that your dream world is your unconscious world," says Theresa.
+"Planning or re-entering a dream is strongly advised for the simple reason that your dream world is your unconscious world," Cheung says.

 "Anything that happens on an unconscious level impacts your beliefs and what you believe about yourself, and your life tends to be what manifests or what you attract into your life.
 So influencing a dream in the direction you want (seeing yourself doing things you want to do, having the confidence etc.) convinces your unconscious that something really is possible for you.
 When you believe something is possible, your waking life changes for the better."